stakater/mto-docs/content/learn/mto-vs-kamaji.md

 Kamaji is decisively stronger.
 A tenant cluster has its own API server, its own etcd or equivalent data store, its own CRDs and its own nodes.
 A tenant can be cluster-admin without affecting anyone else.

-MTO's boundary is namespace-based and policy-enforced — appropriate for tenants inside one trust boundary, insufficient for a tenant that needs its own CRDs or genuine cluster-admin rights.
+MTO's boundary is namespace-based and policy-enforced — sufficient wherever tenants do not hold cluster credentials of their own, or hold them without needing their own CRDs or cluster-admin rights; insufficient where they do.

 ### Efficiency